Frequently asked questions

-By default we are capturing exceptions with their messages and stack traces, variable values that lead to the exception and code specific events like method enters or exits.
+By default we are capturing exceptions with their messages and stack traces, variable values that lead to the exception and code-specific events like method enters or exits.

 RevDeBug comes with extendible exclusion rules that allow developers to choose what not to record.
 By default, RevDeBug doesn’t record variables with passwords, card numbers, and secret keys, but devs can easily extend those rules.
 Summarizing: RevDeBug doesn’t have to scramble sensitive data or so, because it is not recorded at all.

 Data is accessible only by developers, that were granted access to the RevDeBug Server.
 The RevDeBug Server is an application that manages to record and deploy it on your own premises.
-In other words, it is as save as you keep it.
+In other words, it is as safe as you keep it.
 We don't have any access to your data.

 The recordings are stored on your dedicated RevDeBug Server.
 Only people within your own organization and with granted access can reach them.

-Bulding pipeline with standard obfuscators and RevDeBug on .NET example:
+Building pipeline with standard obfuscators and RevDeBug on .NET example:

 Yes, we do, and you don’t even need to reconfigure IIS to make it work both locally inside Visual Studio and remotely.
 Just compile your project with RevDeBug and that’s it.
 The next time you access your web app it will stream the recording to the Recording Server and then into your Visual Studio (you don’t even have to hit the ‘run’ button).